imnotnet/njRAT-All-Versions/README.md

 Reason: Unnecessarily large WAV file in resources taking up 48+ MB of space.
 Cannot be uploaded because of the filesize.

+Unarchived: njRAT 0.7d Green Edition (RUS)
+Reason: Instantly drops a backdoor when launched to owners PC.
+If I clean this I will upload it, else, no..

 <img src=https://img.shields.io/github/repo-size/ToolsArchives/njRAT-All-Versions alt="Repo Size">

 # njRAT Collection